Go-number-1-fan/tic-tac-toe/README.md

 * Custom Names with Custom Messages!
 * X and O?
 More Like X and No!
 Express yourself by picking your own Marker!
-* 3 Types of Players to play as or against!
+* Three Types of Players to play as or against!
+* Two Rulesets for maximum variety in gameplay!
 * Fully open source code with active and friendly developer -- Feel free to open a pull request!

 # Setup

+## Notes
+* You do not need to `git clone` this repository, `go get {repository}` effectively clones it to your $GOPATH
+* some commands use `./...` that is 3 dots, and is a go exclusive way of saying this directory and all subdirectories
+* Any issues in project setup can be addressed to Tom via slack | email, he's more than happy to help!

 ## Requirements